The HHH Record

 Institute publishes "What 81,000 People Want from AI"

 First major Institute output.
 Claude interviewed Claude users about Claude.
 Claude classified the responses.
 Anthropic published through its own Institute.
 No external IRB, no independent review, no published classifier validation.
 Self-selected sample from tens of millions of accounts.
+See methodology analysis.

 GOVERNANCE